Why Is Anything Conscious?: The What and Why of Consciousness

-There would, however, be a very clear delineation between conscious and not.
+There would, however, be a very clear delineation between the presence and absence of conscious subjective experience.
 The absence of a 1ST order self would mean there would be no policy linking all interventions together, and so no ``self'' that experiences making them.
-Hence a 1ST order self must precede higher orders.
+Hence a 1ST order self must precede higher order selves and not the other way around.
+Our approach thus stays in stark contrast with Higher Order Thought Theories of Consciousness (HOT) \cite{fleming2020awareness}.

-Our arguments align with those of Merker, who has linked subjective experience to reafference \cite{merker2005,merker2007,barron2016}.
+Rather our arguments align with those of Merker, who has linked subjective experience to reafference \cite{merker2005,merker2007,barron2016}.
 We agree that reafference is key, but we provide a very different explanation of why and how.
 Their work presents biological evidence for subjective experience in organisms with reafference.
 In contrast, we derive the 1ST order self from first principles and explain why and how it is a classifies ``what it is like'' to be a particular organism.
 The 1ST order self also happens to be equivalent to reafference, so we arrive at the same conclusion as Merker from very different, mathematical premises.
 Hence these are complementary positions.